-10. Fundraising Policy
+2.10 Fundraising Policy

-- 1. Any fundraising of cash or kind on behalf of Paeroa College or associated clubs must have prior approval from the BoT through the use of the fundraising applications. - 2.
-All fundraising monies must be receipted through the College's banking systems. - 3.
+- 1. Any fundraising of cash or kind on behalf of Paeroa College or associated clubs must have prior approval from the BoT or the Principal through the use of the fundraising applications. - 2.
+All fundraising monies must be receipted through the College's banking system or club specific audited accounts. - 3.
 Any fundraising activity is voluntary. - 4.
 All fundraising must comply with the law and not bring the school into disrepute. - 5.
 No student may participate in a fundraising activity where they are directly involved in the sale or distribution of R18 items including alcohol. - 6.
 Fundraising for individual students is only acceptable in exceptional circumstances, as directed by the BoT or Principal.